-It is important to try and keep as healthy as possible during the time you are shielding.
-Staying healthy will make shielding easier, prevent long term health conditions worsening, and improve your ability to recover from a coronavirus infection if you catch it.
+It is important to try and keep as healthy as possible.
+Staying healthy will prevent long term health conditions worsening, and improve your ability to recover from a coronavirus infection if you catch it.

-Here you will find practical information and advice to support you to keep healthy whilst shielding, including:
+Here you will find practical information and advice to support you to keep healthy, including:

 Food and groceries